ANIMAL STORIES

 Vera

-Together, Vera and Mack brought five litters of critically endangered pups into the world.
+Together, Vera and partner Mack, brought five litters of critically endangered pups into the world.
 She was one of the first wolves to participate in cross-fostering efforts, with 16 of her 26 babies introduced into wild packs to increase the genetic health of wolves in the wild.
-Some of her babies are still living wildlives today, and have produced pups of their own.
+Some of her babies are still living their life in the wild today, and have produced pups of their own.